PierreTSE/Qwirkle-SFML/README.md

 You can change configuration parameters in the file ./rc/config.txt . \
 You can add a locale by copying and updating the file ./rc/locales/default.txt, and writing its new name in the config file.

+Notably, you can enable the **colorblind mode** by adding "colorblind = btrue" in this file.